 Figure C.2 displays similar relationships between property values and geographic constraints for the two boom episodes using the inverse supply elasticity measure.
 For Japan, the ordinal ranking of UEAs from most to least constrained is entirely preserved regardless of whether I use the unavailable land share or inverse supply elasticity measure obtained from estimating equation (C.1).
-The negative correlation between growth in land values and these geographic measures for Japan is also robust to replacing the residential land price growth with commercial and/or industrial land price growth.
+The negative correlation between growth in land values and these geographic measures for Japan is also robust to replacing the residential land price growth with non-residential land price growth.
+For instance, the slope coefficient relating the unavailable land share to price growth for non-residential land in Japan is $\beta = -105.6$, compared to $\beta = -102.7$ in Figure C.1.